lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 One exception to this recommendation is the special case of the All-1 SCHC Fragment transmission.

-When the SCHC Fragment sender transmits the All-1 SCHC Fragment, it starts its Retransmission Timer with a large timeout value (e.g. several times that of the initial UplinkACK Timer).
+When the SCHC Fragment sender transmits the All-1 SCHC Fragment, it starts its Retransmission Timer with a large timeout value (e.g., several times that of the initial UplinkACK Timer).
 If a SCHC ACK is received before expiration of this timer, the SCHC Fragment sender retransmits any lost SCHC Fragments as reported by the SCHC ACK, or if the SCHC ACK confirms successful reception of all SCHC Fragments of the last window,